NNPDF/pineappl/README.md

 ## Development version (alternative)

-To simply use the most recent version available run
+To use the most recent version available run

     cargo install --git https://github.com/N3PDF/pineappl.git

-If you plan to make changes to the source code it's better to checkout this repository and run
+Instead, if you plan to make changes to the source code it's better to checkout this repository and run

     cargo install --path pineappl_cli